Cash In on Your Medicare Advantage Flex Card Perks Before They Disappear

 Over-the-counter (OTC) | Pain relievers, vitamins, cold/allergy medicine, first aid supplies, dental supplies, incontinence products, blood pressure monitors | Row 1 - Cell 2 |

-Dental/vision/ hearing | Glasses, contact lenses, hearing aids, and sometimes dentures. | Row 2 - Cell 2 |
+Dental/vision/ hearing | Glasses, contact lenses, hearing aids, sometimes dentures. | Row 2 - Cell 2 |

-Healthy groceries | Fresh fruits, vegetables, meats, dairy products, and certain non-perishable food items (often restricted to Dual Special Needs Plans—D-SNPs) | Row 3 - Cell 2 |
+Healthy groceries | Fresh fruits, vegetables, meats, dairy products, and certain nonperishable food items (often restricted to Dual Special Needs Plans—D-SNPs) | Row 3 - Cell 2 |

-General health | Gym memberships, fitness trackers, and transportation costs to/from medical appointments. | Row 4 - Cell 2 |
+General health | Gym memberships, fitness trackers, transportation costs to/from medical appointments. | Row 4 - Cell 2 |

-What to buy before year-end
+What to buy before the end of the year

-Since most flex card allowances operate on a strict "use-it-or-lose-it" basis by December 31st, it is essential to spend any remaining balance before the deadline.
-Beneficiaries should focus on buying non-perishable health essentials that they know they will use in the first few months of the new year or services not otherwise covered by their Medicare Advantage plan.
+Beneficiaries should focus on buying non-perishable health essentials that they know they will use in the first few months of the new year or services not otherwise covered by their Medicare Advantage plans.

 One easy way to exhaust your remaining flex card benefit is to stock up on non-perishable over-the-counter (OTC) items: